TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 <dl>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne/getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne.md">getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne</a></dt>
-  <dd>Returns the element of specified array matching with the predicate if such element is exactly one, otherwise error will be thrown or null will be returned (depending on dedicated option's value).</dd>
+  <dd>Returns the element of specified array matching with the predicate if such element is exactly one, otherwise error will be thrown or null will be returned depending on dedicated option's value.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/getLastElementOfNonEmptyArray/getLastElementOfNonEmptyArray.md">getLastElementOfNonEmptyArray</a></dt>
   <dd>Returns the last element of array, herewith <b>UnexpectedEventError</b> will be thrown if target array is empty.</dd>